-Dr Graeme L Blackman AO FTSE, FAICD – Chair
+Dr Graeme Blackman AO

-Dr Graeme Blackman AO is an experienced company director and trustee.
-He joined Leading Age Services Australia (LASA) as independent Chairman in Aug 2014.
-He is a former Professor of Pharmaceutical Chemistry in the Victorian College of Pharmacy and is a non-Executive Director of IDT Australia Limited, a publicly listed pharmaceutical development and manufacturing company.
-He is the Chancellor of the University of Divinity, a Director of the Australian Youth Orchestra, Chairman of the National Stem Cell Foundation of Australia, and a member of the Council of Trinity College at the University of Melbourne.
-He is the Chairman of the National Trust of Australia (Victoria), a Director of the Australian Council of National Trusts, Chairman of Victoria’s Heritage Restoration Fund and a Trustee of numerous trusts including the Andrews Foundation, the Leith Trust and the Johnston Collection of Fine and Decorative Arts.
-He is a member of the Chapter of St Paul’s Cathedral Melbourne and has been for several years a member of Archbishop in Council of the Anglican Diocese of Melbourne and is Chairman of the Anglican Development Fund Committee.
-Dr Blackman was appointed an Officer of the Order of Australia (AO) in the 2017 Australian Day honour’s list for distinguished service to the pharmaceutical industry, to scientific research and policy development, to theological education and the Anglican Church of Australia, and to aged care.
+Dr Graeme L Blackman AO FTSE FAICD is an experienced company director and trustee.
+He joined LASA as Independent Chairman in August 2014.
+He is the Chancellor of the University of Divinity, a Director of the Australian Youth Orchestra, Chairman of the National Stem Cell Foundation of Australia and a member of the Board of Stem Cells Australia.
+Dr Blackman is a Trustee of numerous trusts including Chairman of the Anglicare Victoria Community Services Trust, Chairman of Trustees of the Journal of Anglican Studies Trust and a trustee of the Leith Trust and the Johnston Collection of Fine and Decorative Arts.
+He is a former Professor of Pharmaceutical Chemistry in the Victorian College of Pharmacy and has served on the boards of several publicly listed technology companies.
+He was the Chairman of the National Trust of Australia (Victoria), Chairman of the Australian Council of National Trusts and Chairman of Victoria’s Heritage Restoration Fund.
+He was the Chairman of Anglicare Victoria, a Director of Benetas aged care, a member of the Council and Board of Trinity College at the University of Melbourne, a Director of the Melbourne Anglican Diocesan Corporation and a member of the Chapter of St Paul’s Cathedral Melbourne.
+He was for several years a member of Archbishop in Council of the Anglican Diocese of Melbourne.
+Dr Blackman is an Officer of the Order of Australia (AO) for distinguished service to the pharmaceutical industry, to scientific research and policy development, to theological education and the Anglican Church of Australia, and to aged care.